 The major attraction was a Mack Wild Mouse which had previously been in use at the recent World’s Fair in Seattle.
 (The same World’s Fair for which the iconic Space Needle was built).
 The ride only lasted here a few years before being removed.
 Soon after it was rebuilt and improved on the South Midway.

 Originally opening at the park in 1961, this ride has also moved around quite a bit.
 In 1965, it was placed just east of the Wild Mouse, close to where the entrance to Jet Star 2 is now.

 Hi-Striker, the classic midway game where participants test their strength³, came to Lagoon in 1964 and could be found next to the Basketball game in 1965.
 Both Hi-Striker and Basketball would have been moved when Opera House Square opened in 1968.
 There could also have been more than one different Hi-Striker before and after 1964.
 An electronic Hi-Striker was installed in 1995, but it wasn’t operating in the 2015 season.
 Instead, a much smaller, portable version called Rocket Launch was placed in front of it.
 An even smaller, kid’s Rocket Launch game opened south of the Gourmet Burgers & Chicken stand.
 A new electronic Hi-Striker with sound effects and a scrolling marquee replaced the old one in 2016.
 Allegedly, it was purchased from Knott’s Berry Farm and refurbished.

 Also known as the Basketball Toss, this game was introduced in 1964 as well.
-It’s very similar to the Basketball and Shoot Til U Win games that exist today, but it’s unknown if any part of the original game is still used for either of them.
+It’s very similar to the Slam Dunk game that exists today.

 The only mention of this game I’ve found is in advertising from May 1965.
 It might simply be some kind of variation on the game of Bingo.